These behaviors are observed, not aspirational. They describe who I already am at my best and who I get along most naturally with.

 Exercise the freedom to follow my gut.
 If I care about something, I must make time for it—I don’t view it as a choice.
 Forfeiting what matters to me is the best way to lose the energy that makes living and learning exciting.

 Experiment when faced with the unknown.
-I'll never know everything, but I have the opportunity to learn more every day.
-Trying new things is essential for me to gain experience, even if the outcome is less than favorable; regretting not trying is worse than failing.
+I’ll never know everything, but I have the opportunity to learn more every day.
+Regretting not trying is worse than failing.
+Recognizing unknowns is as important as testing them.